 Another consideration to take when buying commercial land is the design and topography of the property.
 A good inspector will be able to point out potential issues of concern with commercial properties, such as:

 - Underground pipes and/or storage tanks

-Any or all of the above issues and more should be addressed before moving forward with the purchasing process to ensure you receive the best value for your business plan and guarantee future success.
+Any or all of the above issues and more should be addressed before moving forward with the purchasing process to ensure you receive the best value for your business plan and guarantee future success and a lucrative investment.

-If you’ve finally found a piece of commercial property that meets zoning requirements, has all available utilities, is set on a solid piece of land and is easily accessible, deed restrictions can still pop up as the lone remaining obstacle.
+If you’ve finally found a piece vacant land for commercial property that meets zoning requirements, has all available utilities, is set on a solid piece of land and is easily accessible, deed restrictions can still pop up as the lone remaining obstacle.

-A deed restriction is created by prior land or title owners to determine how future owners can use the land.
+A deed restriction is created by prior land or title owners to determine how future land purchase or owners can use the land.
 Although a property is zoned for commercial use, a deed restriction could still legally forbid any commercial development from commencing—superseding zoning ordinances.

 Other common deed restrictions include:

 If you’re faced with a deed restriction on land preventing you from completing your business objective, a commercial real estate broker like Farbman Group can work to determine the best path moving forward, including finding more suitable options or working with the previous title owner to modify the deed restriction, if applicable.

 Partner with Farbman Group on How to Buy Land for Commercial Use